yashsway/mlb-games/README.md

 ## DEMO

-You can also check out the deployed app on: ~COMING SOON~
+You can also check out the deployed app on: [Deployed on Heroku](https://yash-mlbgames.herokuapp.com)